victorng40/tmmax/paper/paper.md

 ---
-title: 'tmmax: a high-performance JAX-based library for optical modeling of multilayer thin-film structures using the transfer matrix method'
+title: 'TMMax: A high-performance JAX-based library for optical modeling of multilayer thin-film structures using the transfer matrix method'

 tags:
   - Python